reduxframework/docs/docs/guides/advanced/wpml-integration.md

 </admin-texts>
 ```

-The first key is always our opt_name e.g: `my-theme-options`.
+The first key is always our opt_name e.g.: `my-theme-options`.
 The single options as a self-closed key tag and the
 serialized array as a nested key block.

 For the WPML config file, refer to the official website: [WPML Language Configuration Files](http://wpml.org/documentation/support/language-configuration-files/)